-This Course explains all the aspects of Corporate Governance in the United Kingdom and describes the current codes, rules, regulations and best practice.
+This 1-day, in-house, training course explains all the aspects of Corporate Governance in the United Kingdom and describes the current codes, rules, regulations and best practice.

 With the recurrence of major corporate scandals surfacing fairly regularly, a clear recognition and understanding of the inter-related responsibilities of directors, shareholders, auditors, regulators and the current legislative background to commercial activities is a critical factor in the limitation of similar problems arising in future.